SmartMonitoringSchemes/HDPHMM.jl/README.md

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems.

-*Logo: lego by jon trillana from the Noun Project.*
+*Logo: infinite by Knut M. Synstad from the Noun Project.*

 [docs-stable-img]: https://img.shields.io/badge/docs-stable-blue.svg?style=flat
 [docs-stable-url]: https://maxmouchet.github.io/HDPHMM.jl/stable